Your Calgary ops team runs the morning meeting off a spreadsheet someone rebuilds by hand every day at 6am

 Exactly what you get

 You get the morning grind turned into software.
 The deliverable is a consolidated operations view that pulls historian production, ERP cost, and field dispatch on a schedule, plus a compliance tracker that makes inspection deadlines shared and auditable instead of private.
 Role-based views give the operator, the foreman, and the controller each the slice they need, and exception alerts surface a problem before the 7am call rather than during it.
-It reads from the same systems your ERP, field service management software, and business intelligence dashboards rely on, so the internal tool becomes the connective tissue between them instead of yet another silo.
+It reads from the same systems your ERP, field service management software, and business intelligence (BI) dashboards rely on, so the internal tool becomes the connective tissue between them instead of yet another silo.

 How to choose a developer in Calgary